Lombard Grocery and Retail Store Accident Attorneys

 - Building code violations;

 - Defective escalators;

 - Snow or water left on sidewalks or in parking lots.

 If the store owner fails to remedy a dangerous condition in a reasonable amount of time and an accident occurs, they can be held liable for injuries suffered.Grocery and retail store accident cases can be quite complicated and often require extensive investigations to gather the facts necessary to prove your case.
-At Mevorah Law Offices LLC, we have the experience and resources to hold store owners accountable when they are negligent in their duties to protect their patrons.
+At Mevorah & Giglio Law Offices, we have the experience and resources to hold store owners accountable when they are negligent in their duties to protect their patrons.
 For a free consultation with one of our skilled Illinois premises liability lawyers, contact our office today at 630-932-9100630-932-9100.